gpuweb/WSL/Spec/source/index.rst

 """""""""

 The void type is a special type that can only appear as the return type of functions.
-It must not be part of a composite type (i.e. there is no pointer to void, no array reference to void, no array of void) It must not be the type of a variable (either at the top-level or in a function), the type of a field of a struct, the type of a function parameter, or the definition of a typedef.
+It must not be part of a composite type (i.e. there is no pointer to void, no array reference to void, no array of void).
+It must not be the type of a variable (either at the top-level or in a function), the type of a field of a struct, the type of a function parameter, or the definition of a typedef.

 ..